-- Credit Risk Management is responsible for approving credit limits, monitoring, and managing individual exposures, and assessing and managing the quality of credit portfolios; - Market Risk Management is responsible for managing FX and interest rate exposures to specific risk thresholds; - Non-Financial Risk Management ('NFRM') is responsible for the identification, assessment and monitoring of operational risks relating to systems, people and processes and external events; - Reputational Risk Management is key to identifying both internal and external incidents which may result in damage to the Bank's reputation; and - Treasury & Liquidity Risk Management is responsible for assessing and monitoring the non-traded market and liquidity risk profiles of the Bank and recommending corrective action, where necessary.
+• Credit Risk Management is responsible for approving credit limits, monitoring, and managing individual exposures, and assessing and managing the quality of credit portfolios;

+- Market Risk Management is responsible for managing FX and interest rate exposures to specific risk thresholds; - Operational Risk Management is responsible for the identification, assessment and monitoring of operational risks in the NFR taxonomy, relating to systems, people and processes and external events; - Reputational Risk Management is key to identifying both internal and external incidents which may result in damage to the Bank's reputation; and - Treasury & Liquidity Risk Management is responsible for assessing and monitoring the non-traded market and liquidity risk profiles of the Bank and recommending corrective action, where necessary.

-These areas form part of a matrix management structure with reporting lines into both the CRO and the relevant CS Group Risk Head.
+These areas form part of a matrix management structure with reporting lines into both the CRO and the relevant CS group Risk Head.

-Furthermore, an Enterprise Risk Management ('ERM') function is responsible for covering cross-business and cross-functional approaches towards identifying and measuring risks as well as defining and managing risk appetite levels.
-The ERM function is also responsible for coverage of material risks without a dedicated risk management function such as Business Risk, Capital Risk, Model Risk and Sustainability (incl Climate Risk) .
+Furthermore, an Enterprise Risk Management ('ERM') function is responsible for covering cross-business and crossfunctional approaches towards identifying and measuring risks as well as defining and managing risk appetite levels.
+The ERM function is also responsible for coverage of material risks without a dedicated risk management function such as Business Risk, Capital Risk and Sustainability (incl Climate Risk).